 - Wrongful Death: Wrongful death occurs when someone is killed due to the negligence of another person or entity.
 The victim’s family can then bring a lawsuit against the responsible party to recover damages for the loss of the deceased.

-A seasoned personal injury attorney could investigate the cause of the collision or personal injury and determine if the injured party may be eligible for compensation.
+A seasoned Bluffton personal injury lawyer could investigate the cause of the collision or personal injury and determine if the injured party may be eligible for compensation.
 For example, if you were involved in a truck accident caused by another driver’s negligence, you may have grounds to file a lawsuit against them.

 Call us today to discuss your options if you’ve been hurt in a personal injury accident.